ZeliardM/arlo/README.md

 The Arlo Plugin connects Scrypted to Arlo Cloud, allowing you to access all of your Arlo cameras in Scrypted.

-It is highly recommended to create a dedicated Arlo account for use with this plugin and share your cameras from your main account, as Arlo only permits one active login to their servers per account.
+With the changes for local streaming for cameras that support it, you must use your main Arlo account in the Scrypted plugin and it is highly recommended to create a dedicated Arlo account for use with the Arlo app or website and share your cameras from your main account, as Arlo only permits one active login to their servers per account.
 Using a separate account allows you to use the Arlo app or website simultaneously with this plugin, otherwise logging in from one place will log you out from all other devices.

 The account you use for this plugin must have either SMS or email set as the default 2FA option.
 Once you enter your username and password on the plugin settings page, you should receive a 2FA code through your default 2FA option.
 Enter that code into the provided box, and your cameras will appear in Scrypted.
 Or, see below for configuring IMAP to auto-login with 2FA.